 All of these consequences can impact a person’s ability to lead a normal and productive life.
 Many people who suffer a brain injury find that they cannot return to the job they worked at before the injury because they no longer have the skills required to perform the job.
 A brain injury not only has a significant impact on the victim’s life, but also on their family members and caregivers.
 This can lead to depression, which is a common consequence of a traumatic brain injury.

-If your loved one has suffered a brain injury in a pedestrian accident or any other type of accident, contact an Atlanta pedestrian accident lawyer at the Katz Law Firm, and request a free evaluation of your case.
+If your loved one has suffered a brain injury in a pedestrian accident or any other type of accident, contact an Atlanta pedestrian accident lawyer at the Katz Personal Injury Lawyers, and request a free evaluation of your case.